 AB 8 (Assembly Bill 8 of 1979-1980), with many subsequent amendments, governs the complicated tax allocation process.
-Each taxing jurisdiction (entity) was assigned a base amount of property tax determined based on 1978-1979 revenue.
+As a result of Proposition 13, each taxing jurisdiction (entity) was assigned a base amount of property tax determined based on 1978-1979 revenue.
 Each year, the entity is then allocated an amount equal to the total received in the previous year plus a percentage of tax growth within the geographic tax area served by the entity.

 Around October of each year, the controller provides each taxing agency an estimate of its property tax revenue.
-These estimates are based on the assessment roll compiled by the assessor.
+These estimates are based on the assessment roll compiled by the assessor and the utility roll provided by the State.
 During the year, the assessor and the Assessment Appeals Board approve tax roll corrections that change the original levy, some of which result in refunds to taxpayers.
 Due to changing economic conditions, as well as misfortunes and calamities, total refunds fluctuate substantially from year to year, making it imperative that taxing agencies budget conservatively and maintain an appropriate amount of reserves.